-Botanical antimicrobial agents can help to eliminate pathogens, leaving room for healthful species to repopulate.
-Effective plant antimicrobials include barberry, Oregon grape, garlic, black walnut, and olive leaf extracts [5-8].
+Botanical extracts can help to eliminate pathogens, leaving room for healthful species to repopulate.
+Effective plant extracts include barberry, Oregon grape, garlic, black walnut, and olive leaf extracts [5-8].
 Happy Belly®, formulated by naturopathic physicians in collaboration with MetaMetrix labs, is a nutritional supplement that contains all of these herbal extracts (as well as caprylic acid) to address dysbiosis.

-Caprylic acid, a fatty acid that has antifungal and antibacterial properties and can support detoxification from pathogens such as Candida yeast, Streptococcus, and Staphylococcus .
+Caprylic acid, a fatty acid, can support detoxification from pathogens such as Candida yeast, Streptococcus, and Staphylococcus .

 Aside from Happy Belly, a few other supplements that support removal and detoxification of the gut would be magnesium citrate and psyllium husk (for regular bowel movements), and Metabolic Detox Complete powder.
 Metabolic Detox Complete is a hypo-allergenic, vegan meal replacement shake mix that includes a highly bioavailable full-spectrum multivitamin, with protein and extra nutritional support for the liver’s detoxification pathways.